AmyPhung/amyphung.github.io/index.md

 <!-- font-size: 13px;-->

 ## Biography
 I'm currently in my senior year studying towards a Robotics Engineering degree at Franklin W. Olin College of Engineering, a small undergraduate-only school in Needham, Massachusetts.
 At Olin, I do research with the [Olin Robotics Lab](https://olinrobotics.github.io/) and currently lead the [Ground Vehicle Research group](https://github.com/olinrobotics/gravl/wiki), doing work with autonomous vehicles in unstructured environments.
-After Olin, I hope to continue working on research projects that leverage machine learning to solve some of the most difficult navigation & perception problems on board mobile exploration robots.
+After Olin, I hope to continue working on research projects that leverage machine learning to solve navigation & perception problems on board mobile exploration robots.

 If you're interested in learning more about the projects I've worked on, check out the link below!